-At present the only e-certification for imports is for plant products where there are a few countries, including the United States, from which MPI receive phyto-sanitary certificates electronically.
+At present the only e-certification for imports is for plant products where there are a few countries, including the United States, from which MPI receive Phyto-sanitary certificates electronically.
 MPI do use ePhyto hub.
 The capability to accept e-certification for animal products is being developed.

-Goods Clearance Fees Customs Duty and GST Other Changes Fines and Penalties Release times can range from a few hours up to two weeks depending on whether you need to send your products to a transitional facility or further inspections are required.
+Goods Clearance Fees Customs Duty and GST Other Changes Fines and Penalties

+Release times can range from a few hours up to two weeks depending on whether you need to send your products to a transitional facility or further inspections are required.
 Information regarding transitional facilities can be found here.
+However, in 2021 New Zealand is experiencing delays of up to an additional two weeks to get product released from the ports, due to labour shortages and container supply issues.